-The Graduate Workshop Series, offered by UASP's Graduate Academic Support Center, includes writing and statistics topics, and all workshops are offered live through Zoom.
-To attend live, please register using the links that appear below.
-If you cannot attend the workshops live and would like to receive the recording, please also register using the links below.
+The Graduate Writing Workshop Series, offered by UASP's Graduate Academic Support Center, offers workshops live through Zoom.
+Recordings of the workshops are also made available on this web site within 24-48 hours.
 For questions, please call (480) 965-9072.
 For ASU Zoom account questions, please see our guide about how to sign up for your ASU Zoom account.

 Students will learn about resources at ASU that can be utilized to support their thesis or dissertation processes.
 Students will also learn strategies for planning time to research and write, using mentor texts, keeping track of research, communicating with thesis or dissertation committee members, and staying motivated and inspired.

-To view the recording of this workshop, please visit: https://bit.ly/GradS22ManagingtheProcRecording
+To view a recording of this workshop, please visit: https://bit.ly/F22ManagingtheProcessRecording

-To view the recording of this workshop, please visit https://bit.ly/SP22GradStatsIntrotoSPSSRecord
+To view a recording of this workshop, please visit: https://bit.ly/F22TipsforResearchRecording

-To view the recording of this workshop, please visit: https://bit.ly/GradSP22ConferenceProposals
+To view a recording of this workshop, please visit: https://bit.ly/F22CriticalReadingStrategies

 This presentation will discuss the purpose of a literature review and will provide strategies for preparing to write a draft, including tips for researching, resources and tools for research, and strategies for organizing a literature review.

-To view the recording of this workshop, please visit: https://bit.ly/S22GradLitReview1Recording
+To register for this workshop, please visit: https://bit.ly/F22LitReviewP1

 This presentation will discuss the process of evaluating multiple drafts of a literature review by examining a sample literature review and considering revision and editing strategies.